Azure/azure-sdk-for-java/sdk/spring/README.md

 #### Spring AOT and Spring native images

 Azure SDK JARs are signed.
-[Spring Boot 3 does not support today signed JARs](https://github.com/Azure/azure-sdk-for-java/issues/30320) when you run your application with [AOT mode on a JVM](https://docs.spring.io/spring-boot/docs/current/reference/html/deployment.html#deployment.efficient.aot) or you [build an native image](https://docs.spring.io/spring-boot/docs/current/reference/html/native-image.html).
+[Spring Boot 3 does not support today signed JARs](https://github.com/Azure/azure-sdk-for-java/issues/30320) when you run your application with [AOT mode on a JVM](https://docs.spring.io/spring-boot/docs/current/reference/html/deployment.html#deployment.efficient.aot) or you [build a native image](https://docs.spring.io/spring-boot/docs/current/reference/html/native-image.html).

 You can disable the JAR signature verification in the following way for GraalVM Native Build Tools: